 And that’s okay.

-In fact, for a growing number of high school graduates, a year or two of community college is a great way to get started on a bachelor’s degree, while reaping the benefits of living at or close to home.
-After attending a junior college—which is also much less expensive than a traditional college—a student can transfer to a four-year college or what’s called a senior college (basically, a college that offers a junior and senior year) to complete his or her bachelor’s degree.
+In fact, for a growing number of high school graduates, a year or two of community college is a great way to get started on a bachelor’s degree, while reaping the benefits of living at or close to home (or the end game if that’s the goal).
+After attending a community college—which is also much less expensive—a student can transfer to a four-year college or what’s called a senior college (basically, a college that offers a junior and senior year) to complete his or her bachelor’s degree.

-But, says Thalia Thompson, an advisor at Norwalk Community College in Connecticut (and founder College Admissions Coaching), there are a couple of caveats for students taking this route.
-Here are her top three tips.
+But, says Thalia Thompson Moshoyannis, director of student assessment at Norwalk Community College in Connecticut and founder of College Admissions Coaching, there are three caveats for students taking this route.

 “You want to choose you major very carefully.
 I often recommend liberal arts and sciences as a major.
 Half of bachelor’s degrees will be liberal arts and sciences anyway.
 If you have a 120-credit bachelor’s degree, roughly 60 or even up to 70 credits will be liberal arts and science in nature.
 So, it’s best to take those at the 2-year college,” she explains.